ZTF SN Ia DR2: Peculiar velocities impact on the Hubble diagram: Method

-As stated in Sect.~\ref{sec:dr2}, the ZTF DR2 redshifts are measured with varying accuracy.
-We take the redshift uncertainties into account by adding the following error term to the diagonal of the covariance matrix:
+As is stated in Sect.~\ref{sec:dr2}, the ZTF SN~Ia DR2 redshifts were measured with varying accuracy.
+We took the redshift uncertainties into account by adding the following error term to the diagonal of the covariance matrix:

-where we make an approximation at first order with respect to $z$.
+where we made an approximation at the first order with respect to $z$.

 Without taking into account the PVs, the covariance matrix is